+44 (0)1372 209936

 Are you looking to translate a certification, exam or test?
+Are the quality of the translation and adaptation and the processes followed important to you?

 The topic of globalisation is gaining momentum in the world of associations and professional organisations.
 Up until now, many have been content just to serve their own membership within their own countries and they have done this very well.
-So, why should associations look at global certification translation and adaptation?

 We now live in a world where there is unprecedented interconnection between different cultures.
 There has been an increase in global alliances and supply chains, with new markets and new products constantly emerging.
 This interconnection requires people to have global skills which are transportable, and this is where internationally recognised professional certifications are coming into their own.